uthbees/listings/README.md

 #### Getting all the videos from a playlist

 In some cases, you may want to get all the videos from a given playlist or channel, not just the most recent ones.
-For these cases, you can set the `retrieveAll` parameter for the playlist to `true` in your config file (as demonstrated in the example).
+For these cases, you can set the `retrieveAll` parameter for the playlist to `true` in your config file.

 #### Listing individual videos

-To add individual videos to your list, just put the video IDs into the videos array instead of the playlists one.
+To add individual videos to your list, put the video IDs into an array at `exportedConfig.requests.videos`.

+#### Extra configuration

+To configure the app in detail, use the object at `exportedConfig.options`.
+Here are the available fields:

+(None available yet)

 ### Problems with hosting publicly